Libensemble/libensemble/libensemble/tests/scaling_tests/ddmd/readme.md

 This libEnsemble workflow is inspired by, and runs components of DeepDriveMD (https://deepdrivemd.github.io/), an adaptive machine-learning driven molecular dynamics loop.
-Through this test, we hope to evaluate libEnsemble's effectiveness at coordinating workflows involving GPUs, large amounts of data, dynamic resource sets, etc.
+Through this test, we hope to evaluate libEnsemble's effectiveness at coordinating workflows involving GPUs, large amounts of data, dynamic resource sets, multiple applications, etc.

 ## Getting started on Swing